-4.2.
+6.2.
 1+1 bidirectional protection switching

-Figure 2 1+1 Bidirectional Linear Protection Switching
+Figure 2: 1+1 bidirectional linear protection switching

-In 1+1 bidirectional protection switching, for each direction, the normal traffic is permanently bridged on both the working and protection transport entities at the source endpoint of the protection domain.
-In normal condition, for each direction, the sink endpoint receives traffic from working transport entity.
+In 1+1 bidirectional protection switching, for each direction, the normal traffic is permanently bridged on both the working and protection transport entities at the source endpoint of the protected domain.
+In normal condition, for each direction, the sink endpoint receives traffic from the working transport entity.

-If the sink endpoint detects a failure on the working transport entity, it will switch to receive traffic from protection transport entity.
-It will also send an APS message to inform the sink endpoint on another direction to switch to receive traffic from protection transport entity.
+If the sink endpoint detects a failure on the working transport entity, it will switch to receive traffic from the protection transport entity.
+It will also send an APS message to inform the sink endpoint on another direction to switch to receive traffic from the protection transport entity.